-The beginnings of this car brand’s great heritage can be traced back to 1913 when it was put up by Robert Bamford and Lionel Martin under the trade name Bamford & Martin Ltd..
-What started as a company selling Singer cars later became one of the most iconic brands of luxury sports car.
-The first of all Aston Martin cars named Aston Martin was created when the business partners decided to design and enter their own vehicle at the Aston Hill race specials.
-Loading a 1908 Isotta-Fraschini chassis with a four-cylinder Coventry-Simplex engine, the partners came up with their customized race car that is known as the first Aston Martin.
+The beginnings of this car brand’s extraordinary heritage can be traced back to 1913 when it was put up by Robert Bamford and Lionel Martin under the trade name Bamford & Martin Ltd. What started as a company selling Singer cars later became one of the most iconic brands of luxury sports car.
+The first Aston Martin car, named Aston Martin, was created when the business partners decided to design and enter their vehicle at the Aston Hill race specials.
+Loading a 1908 Isotta-Fraschini chassis with a four-cylinder Coventry-Simplex engine, the partners came up with their customized race car, known as the first Aston Martin.

 By the time 1922 rolled in, the company was already producing cars that were entered in the prestigious French Grand Prix.
-Their team of cars not only won the competition but also set the world record, particularly for endurance and speed at Brooklands.
+Their team of vehicles not only won the competition but also set the world record, particularly for endurance and speed at Brooklands.
 The cars produced for the race competition were all designed and built with nothing less than exceptional performance on the tracks in mind.
-Their cars were built to break records in the racing circuit.
-All race cars from Aston Martin were fitted with 16-valve twin cam engines.
-The cars included in this team were chassis 1914 (later remodeled as Green Pea), chassis 1915 (later known as the Razor Blade car), and chassis 1916 (later redesigned as Halford Special).
+Their vehicles were made to break records in the racing circuit.
+All race cars from Aston Martin were fitted with 16-valve twin-cam engines.
+The vehicles included in this team were chassis 1914 (later remodeled as Green Pea), chassis 1915 (later known as the Razor Blade car), and chassis 1916 (later redesigned as Halford Special).

-However, even though Bamford & Martin saw success in racing events, the company experienced financial difficulties and declared bankruptcy.
+However, although Bamford & Martin succeeded in racing events, the company experienced financial difficulties and declared bankruptcy.
 It closed down until Lady Charnwood bought it in 1924.
-The company failed again in 1926 closed down with Lionel Martin leaving the company.
+The company failed again in 1926 and closed down with Lionel Martin leaving.

 Later that year, a group of investors, including Lady Charnwood, took control of the company.
-It was then that Bamford & Martin was registered and renamed as Aston Martin Motors.
-They relocated in Feltham.
+Then, Bamford & Martin was registered and renamed Aston Martin Motors.
+They relocated to Feltham.
 Bill Renwick and Augustus Bertelli, two of the investors in the company, developed an overhead-cam four-cylinder engine.
-This model was the only Renwick and Bertelli car made and was called as the Buzzbox.
+This model was the only Renwick and Bertelli car made, called the Buzzbox.

-In 1926 to 1937, Renwick and Bertelli created and designed all new Aston Martin cars, then called as the Bertelli cars.
-The models included in the team of newly designed Aston Martin cars were T-type, Le Mans, International, MKII, the Ulster, 15/98 and Speed Model.
+From 1926 to 1937, Renwick and Bertelli created and designed all-new Aston Martin cars, then called the Bertelli cars.
+The models included in the team of newly designed Aston Martin cars were the T-type, Le Mans, International, MKII, the Ulster, 15/98, and the Speed Model.